Olympus E-M5 II vs TG-5

 Concerning the storage of imaging data, both the E-M5 II and the TG-5 write their files to SDXC cards.
 The E-M5 II supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the TG-5 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M5 Mark II and Olympus Tough TG-5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Olympus E-M10 II||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 It is notable that the E-M5 II has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the E-M5 II and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.